Infineon/StreamGen/README.md

 Special thanks to Benjamin Steinwender, Marius Birkenbach and Nikolaus Neugebauer for their valuable feedback.

-I want to thank Infineon and Kai for letting me work on and publish this project.
+I want to thank Infineon and KAI for letting me work on and publish this project.

 Finally, I want to thank my university supervisors Thomas Pock and Marc Masana for their guidance.